2yan/reddit_abathor/README.md

 and then you tell the scrub that he's wrong and you have the regression results right there to really let em know he's wrong.

 Nerd details:
 It does an OLS regression on the day to day percent changes over the last year.
-It also adds a coefficient automatically.
+It also adds a constant automatically cause you need to check that bias for that bias variance tradeoff yo.
 I only use one year of data because the coefficent isn't a constant and I figure if you're using it for talking about the market, you want an up to date estimate
 ( If underlying truths change and you don't realize that, you're the scrub).